 The American Slave Coast offers a provocative vision of US history from earliest colonial times through emancipation that presents even the most familiar events and figures in a revealing new light.

 Authors Ned and Constance Sublette tell the brutal story of how the slavery industry made the reproductive labor of the people$17.00ISBN: 9780812984965Availability: Usually Ships in 1-5 DaysPublished: Spiegel & Grau - August 18th, 2015

-#1 NEW YORK TIMES BESTSELLER • A powerful true story about the potential for mercy to redeem us, and a clarion call to fix our broken system of justice—from one of the most brilliant and influential lawyers of our time, as seen in the HBO documentary True Justice$21.99ISBN: 9780465049660Availability: Usually Ships in 1-5 DaysPublished: Basic Books - October 25th, 2016A groundbreaking, must-read history demonstrating that America's economic supremacy was built on the backs of slavesISBN: 9780231139106Availability: Special OrderPublished: Columbia University Press - November 25th, 2008
+#1 NEW YORK TIMES BESTSELLER • NOW A MAJOR MOTION PICTURE STARRING MICHAEL B. JORDAN AND JAMIE FOXX • A powerful true story about the potential for mercy to redeem us, and a clarion call to fix our broken system of justice—from one of the most brilliant and influential lawyers of our time.$21.99ISBN: 9780465049660Availability: Usually Ships in 1-5 DaysPublished: Basic Books - October 25th, 2016A groundbreaking, must-read history demonstrating that America's economic supremacy was built on the backs of slavesISBN: 9780231139106Availability: Special OrderPublished: Columbia University Press - November 25th, 2008

 Hubert Harrison was an immensely skilled writer, orator, educator, critic, and political activist who, more than any other political leader of his era, combined class consciousness and anti-white-supremacist race consciousness into a coherent political radicalism.
 Harrison's ideas profoundly influenced "New Negro" militants, including A.